witzsha/witzsha/README.md

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
-  People under the age of 15, countryhumans fandom and overall weirdos please do not interact.<br> <br>
+  People under the age of 15, countryhumans fandom, proshippers and MAP's please do not interact.
+If you are racist, homophobic, trasnphobic or any of those also stay far away from me thank you.<br> <br>

 </p>